 History of the Horizons Reading Challenge

 Eight years ago, in an effort to further embrace and support Horizons at Brooklyn Friends School, BFS parents and Horizons at BFS board members Pam Kiernan and Lauryn Small launched The Horizons Reading Challenge.
 After their own individual success, it was decided that this could be a wonderful lower school annual fundraising initiative for Horizons at BFS.
 This year marks the sixth year that the BFS Lower School has been involved.
 Last year, participants raised $50,000 collectively!

 Who and How It Benefits

 Horizons at BFS operates under Brooklyn Friends School’s 501(c)(3) tax status, and while BFS generously provides all overhead and space in-kind, Horizons at BFS is financially self-supported by funding from individual donors, foundations and corporations.
 All funds raised will contribute towards the cost of sending a child to Horizons.
 The cost is approximately $3,500 per child.

-Not only is the Horizons Reading Challenge a great way to support children in need, it is a wonderful way to get children excited about reading.
-In addition, participation provides a platform for concrete discussions among BFS students about the Horizons mission and its impact on their public school peers; it also reinforces service learning and engagement, which is central to the BFS mission.
+Not only is the Horizons Reading Challenge a great way to support children in need, it is also a wonderful way to get children excited about reading.
+In addition, participation will provide a platform for concrete discussions with children about the Horizons program at BFS and the children it serves, as well as reinforce the aspect of service so central to the BFS mission.